IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Where the amendment adds text, make the added text **<ins>bold underline</ins>**.
 Where the amendment removes text, make the removed text **~~bold strikethrough~~**.
 When entire new sections are added, introduce with editor's instructions to "add new text" or similar, which for readability are not bolded or underlined.

-General information about IHE can be found at: [http://www.ihe.net](http://www.ihe.net/).
+General information about IHE can be found at: [http://www.ihe.net](http://www.ihe.net).

-Information about the IHE IT Infrastructure domain can be found at: [http://profiles.ihe.net](https://profiles.ihe.net).
+Information about the IHE IT Infrastructure domain can be found at: [https://www.ihe.net/IHE_Domains/](https://www.ihe.net/IHE_Domains/).

-Information about the structure of IHE Technical Frameworks and Supplements can be found at: [https://profiles.ihe.net](https://profiles.ihe.net).
+Information about the structure of IHE Technical Frameworks and Supplements and the process used to create them can be found at: [http://ihe.net/IHE_Process](http://ihe.net/IHE_Process) and [https://profiles.ihe.net/ITI](https://profiles.ihe.net/ITI).

-The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net/ITI](https://profiles.ihe.net/ITI).
+The current version of the IHE Technical Framework can be found at: [https://www.ihe.net/resources/technical_frameworks/#IT(https://www.ihe.net/resources/technical_frameworks/#IT).

 **CONTENTS**